Jonathan & Joané: (00:02)

 Yeah.
 Normally something small and snacking size that you didn’t actually intend in eating,

 That’s when most of it happens.
 Then the other thing we can look at with intermittent fasting, one of the things that convinced me at least, was that it’s more ancestrally appropriate.
-Because everyone knows that back when we were hunter-gatherers, we had a lot less of these problems that we have today health-wise.
-Um, and that’s not only because of what they ate but also because of the intervals they ate at.
-Like when it got dark, you had to go to bed pretty much.
-Like, yeah, you could have a fire going for a bit, but then it was basically “okay, lights out” and you sleep and then you wake up when the sun rises.
+Because everyone knows that back then we were hunter-gatherers, we had a lot less of these problems that we have today, health-wise.
+And that’s not only because of what they ate but also because of the intervals they ate at.
+Like when it got dark, you had to go to bed.
+Like, you could have a fire going for a bit, but then it was basically “okay, lights out” and you sleep and then you wake up when the sun rises.
 And so, your body had this natural circadian rhythm that it could get into.
-And you know, we didn’t come from a background of eating all the time.
-You know, like normally, we’d get something and then have an abundance of food, have to eat that in abundance and then last for a long time without anything.
-So I think our ancestors fasted a lot, and obviously, our bodies had to adapt to not having food constantly like we have today.
-And so, I think having food always ready whenever you want it, basically, you can just drive around, like out of your house, probably within a couple of kilometres.
-There’s a place where you can get fast food 24 hours a day.
+We didn’t come from a background of eating all the time.
+Normally, we’d get something and then have an abundance of food, have to eat that in abundance and then last for a long time without anything.
+So, I think our ancestors fasted a lot, and obviously, our bodies had to adapt to not having food constantly like we have today.
+I think having food always ready whenever you want it, basically, you can just drive around, probably within a couple of kilometers within your house, there’s a place where you can get fast food 24 hours a day.

 You don’t have to drive anywhere.
 You can just order food online.

 Yeah.
-Even easier to just order food online and you’ve got it.
-So, you know, there’s this constant access to food I think is causing a lot of issues that we see today.
+Even easier just order food online and you’ve got it.
+So, there’s this constant access that I think is causing a lot of issues that we see today.

 Definitely causing problems.
 Like I never knew staying away from a website could be so hard.
 If you’re sitting at work and it’s been a long day and you’re like “Ugh, I’m craving something.”
 You don’t even have to go anywhere.
-You can just go online, go onto Uber eats or whatever website or platform is available and there’s like a list of restaurants you could choose from with an endless, you know, choice of options, and you get decision fatigue scrolling through them.
-Like, it’s just so easy to order food online.
+You can just go online, go onto Uber eats or whatever website or platform is available and there’s like a list of restaurants you could choose from with an endless choice of options, and you get decision fatigue scrolling through them.
+It’s just so easy to order food online.
 I think someone told me that they read an article that was about where people waste the most money and ordering food online was quite high on the list.
-So it’s like also a waste of money.
+So it’s also a waste of money.

 Oh, you can, you can definitely save a lot of money by not snacking as much and having fewer meals in a day to worry about.
-It’s obviously going to save you money and if you’re not going out to buy that late-night McDonald’s or whatever, that’s going to be money saved and much better for your house.
-So, also if your health improves, you kind of hopefully end up saving that way.
-Cause another benefit I’ve noticed is that my immune system has been a lot stronger.
+It’s obviously going to save you money and if you’re not going out to buy that late-night McDonald’s or whatever, that’s going to be money saved and much better for your health.
+So, also if your health improves, you end up saving that way.
+Another benefit I’ve noticed is that my immune system has been a lot stronger.

 Oh yeah.
 You used to get sick a lot when we first started dating.

 And now I don’t get sick at all.
-So I save all that money on having to buy medicine or go to the doctor.
-And it’s definitely down to, you know, my dietary decisions I’ve made in the past few years.
+So, I save all that money on not having to buy medicine or go to the doctor.
+And it’s definitely down to my dietary decisions I’ve made in the past few years.
 That’s the only thing that’s changed.